raganwald-deprecated/homoiconic/2011/11/COMEFROM.md

 			# ...
 		end

-Once the Wall Posts were delivered with tests, he might work on comments, which he would implement with a plugin.
+Once the Wall Posts were delivered with tests, he might work on comments.
 But instead of changing `wall_post.rb` to read:

 		# wall_post.rb